Welcome to the IPHC Archives and Research Center

 "Light is sown for the righteous."
 (Psalm 98:11, NIV)

 It's humble work.
 It's hard work.
 It is work that does not get a spotlight or receive applause.
 On this website, you will find some of the history of the International Pentecostal Holiness Church.
 These people of vision cared for you and your future.
 They were the ones in the pulpit and they were the ones in the pews.
 They were the ones who set foot on foreign lands and the ones who faithfully tithed to carry out God's work.
-Inspired by God, empowered by faith, emboldened by prayer, and ignited by the Holy Spirit, they laid the very path you walk upon if you are a part of the IPHC.
+Inspired by God, empowered by faith, emboldened by prayer, and ignited by the Holy Spirit, they laid the very path you walk upon as are a part of the IPHC family of faith.

-When we look ahead, our feet should be energized by our history.
+When we look ahead, our eyes should be on Christ and our feet should be energized by our history.

 I invite you to treasure the archives we protect and to appreciate the vision G. F. Taylor had in 1921 when he understood we had to preserve our history even as it was unfolding in its early years.

 God has blessed and provided for the IPHC.
-We must treasure what has been left, we must study our roots, and we must let our heritage continue to inform how we bring God's light to the lost.
-We must continue to collect archival treasures for the future, and to remember that everyone in the IPHC is important here.
+We must treasure what has been left to us as a witness of the leading of the Good Shepherd, we must study our roots, and we must let our heritage continue to inform how we bring God's light to the lost.
+We must continue to collect archival treasures for the future, and we must try to remember that everyone in the IPHC is important here.
 Whether you are new or whether your family goes back a couple of generations, you are valued.
+You belong.

 Join us for the Archives Breakfast